 In recurring revenue businesses, ARR is extremely sensitive to net revenue retention.

-If you look at things from a valuation standpoint, a valuation multiple of $796M is going to be a much bigger number than the same multiple applied to $53.8M.
+If you look at things from a valuation standpoint, the valuation for Business 2 is going to be a much bigger number than the same multiple applied to Business 1.

 But wait… there’s more! 🙂

-There’s a third-order implication to net revenue retention too… It has to do with the ratio of lifetime value to customer acquisition cost (LTV/CAC).
+There’s a third-order implication to net revenue retention, which has to do with the ratio of lifetime value to customer acquisition cost (LTV/CAC).

 The LTV/CAC ratio helps evaluate a go-to-market team’s ability to cost-effectively acquire customers.
 Typically, an LTV/CAC ratio of 3.0 or higher is good.